cmusphinx/cmusphinx.github.io/wiki/tutorialpocketsphinx.md

 ### Initialization

-The first thing we need to do is to create a configuration object, which for historical reasons is called ''cmd_ln_t''.
+The first thing we need to do is to create a configuration object, which for historical reasons is called `cmd_ln_t`.
 Along with the general boilerplate for our C program, we will do it like this: